How to Get Into Loyola Medical School

 7. Please indicate additional grades earned, amendments to your proposed coursework or graduation date, address changes, additions to your list of experiences, and anything else you feel we should know.

-8. Please explain in more detail anything that would help us understand any gaps or delays in your education, academic missteps, or personal challenges not listed elsewhere.
+8. Please explain in more detail (in less than 1500 characters) anything that would help us understand any gaps or delays in your education, academic missteps, or personal challenges not listed elsewhere.

-The majority of these questions should be around 100-150 words long.
 Ensure you keep your answers concise and honest!
-The committee will be able to see through exaggerations or false stories and will bring them up during your interview.
+The committee will be able to see through exaggerations or false stories.
 Ensure you start on the right foot and only provide accurate responses to these prompts.

 Stritch School of Medicine Interview Format

-Once you’ve submitted your application and wowed the admissions committee, the next step to get into Loyola Medical School is to complete your interview.
+Once you’ve submitted your application and wowed the admissions committee, the next step to get into Stitch School of Medicine is to complete your interview.

 Your interview will be conducted virtually and allow you to meet faculty members and other students.
 You will also be invited to partake in a virtual campus tour and participate in a panel with current medical students who can shine a light on the Loyola educational experience.